Team-Nutshell/nutshellengine-docs/source/types/NetworkingInterface/createClientSocket/index.rst

 Returns
 -------

-The memory address to a :doc:`/types/ClientSocket/index`.
+The memory address to a :doc:`client socket </types/ClientSocketInterface/index>`.